Travelling while pregnant can be one of the most rewarding experiences of your life.

 I bought the Baby bub version and love it.

-It actually doubles as my pregnancy pillow at home too, because it comes with additional pillow sections that can be added for your regular bed and removed for a more compact travel version.
+It actually doubles as my pregnancy pillow at home too, because it comes with additional pillow sections that can be added when sleeping at home, and removed when a more compact travel version is needed.

 Pair your pregnancy pillow with a soft cover and you’ve got the perfect solution for mid-journey snoozes or propping yourself up while reading on the go.